 Orbital Conch Piercing: The Complete Guide

-The orbital conch consists of two adjacent piercings that are fitted with a single hoop or ring.
+The Orbital Conch piercing consists of two adjacent piercings that are fitted with a single hoop or ring.
 After inserting jewelry into the two holes, the end effect is reminiscent of the orbital rings around a planet, hence the name.

 Orbital Piercing Vs. Conch Piercing

-Are orbital and conch piercings the same?
+Are Orbital piercing and Conch piercings the same?
 Not really.
-There are differences between conch piercings and orbital piercings.
+There are differences between Conch piercings and Orbital piercings.

 Orbital piercings require two holes threaded by one piece of jewelry, but they can be located anywhere on the body.